John Ruskin was an influential nineteenth century art critic

 1850: Ruskin publishes “Collected Poems”.

-1851: Publishes the first volume of “The Stones of Venice”.
+1851: He publishes the first volume of “The Stones of Venice”.
 Begins to defend Hunt and Millais in letters to “The Times” newspaper.
 Meets the pre-raphaelite brotherhood for the first time a while later.

-1852: Turner dies making Ruskin as a Trustee of his will.
-Works in Venice once more.
+1852: Turner dies naming Ruskin as a Trustee of his will.
+He works in Venice once more.

 1853: Ruskin travels in the Scottish Highlands with his wife, Millais and his brother.
 Extols the virtue of Gothic Architecture.